 In 2003, a long-term, follow-up study of 3,000 Welsh men was published that should have at least begun to put the brakes on fish oil enthusiasm.
 These were men who already had heart disease, some of whom were advised to either eat more fish or take fish oil supplements.

 In this study, the men who consumed more fish were more likely to die than those who didn’t change their diets, and the group that took fish oil supplements fared even worse.

 More studies like that one followed over the next decade.
 In 2012, a large meta-analysis of 14 high-quality clinical trials involving a total of over 20,000 patients concluded that purified fish oil supplements did not help people with heart disease.

 Another analysis showed that 22 of the 24 clinical trials looking at fish oil for heart disease published from 2005 to 2012 showed no benefit.

 The recommendations do seem to be shifting, though slowly.
-The American Heart Association now says that people with heart disease “may want to talk with their doctors” about omega-3 supplements.
+The AHA now says that people with heart disease “may want to talk with their doctors” about omega-3 supplements.

 In some ways, the popular press may be ahead of these recommendations, publishing articles like “Why You Don’t Need to Take Fish Oil Supplements,” from Men’s Health magazine, or from The New York Times, “Fish Oil Claims Not Supported by Research.”

-Still, sales of fish oil supplements don’t seem to be dropping, despite what’s now over 15 years of research weighing against their benefit.
+Still, sales of fish oil supplements don’t seem to be dropping, despite over 15 years of research weighing against their benefit.

 Learn more about the reasons for conflicting headlines and stories